-A small group of central staff coordinating CAN’s major initiatives and managing the day-to-day operations of the College Autism Network…
+A small group of central staff coordinate CAN’s major initiatives and manage the day-to-day operations of the College Autism Network.

-Brad Cox is an Associate Professor at Florida State University.
+Dr. Bradley E. Cox is the Founder and Senior Advisor of the College Autism Network.
+He is also an Associate Professor of Higher Education at Florida State University and a Senior Research Associate at FSU's Center for Postsecondary Success.
 His work seeks to explain and improve the systemic, institutional, and personal conditions that shape college experiences and outcomes for students on the autism spectrum.

 Lee has been part of the student affairs profession for nearly three decades, including serving as Vice President for Student Affairs and Dean of Students at Wheaton College (MA) and as Dean of Students at the University of Connecticut.
 Most recently she was the Director of Collegiate Partnerships for Mansfield Hall in Burlington, VT, where she provided training for colleges and universities seeking to improve their services to students on the Autism Spectrum.